-The Non-Latin Type Collection in the Department of Typography comprises a range of material acquired over several years on the general theme of typeface design for world scripts.
-The Collection includes a unique set of drawings for typefaces in Arabic, Indian, Thai, and other scripts, documentation that supported the original development of these typefaces, and a wide range of examples of printing.
-Newspapers and ephemera form the main part of the examples, together with some books, typeface specimens, and related documents.
+The Non-Latin Type Collection comprises of a range of material acquired over several years on the general theme of typeface design for world scripts.
+The collection includes a unique set of drawings for typefaces in Arabic, Indian, Thai and other scripts, documentation that supported the original development of these typefaces, and a wide range of examples of printing.
+Newspapers and ephemera form the main par of examples, together with some books, typeface specimens, and related documents.

-The Non-Latin Type Collection is a key resource in the Department, both for research and teaching.
-It is closely aligned with our research focus on design for reading, and specifically the design of typographic resources for world scripts.
-The part of the Collection comprising type drawings is unique: there is only one comparable collection worldwide (in Andover, Massachusetts) but its focus is largely on the Latin script.
-With regard to world scripts, the Department's Collections are unique on a worldwide scale.
+The Non-Latin Type collection supports research and teaching in the design of typographic resources for world scripts.
+The part of the collection comprising type drawings is unique: there is only one comparable collection worldwide (in Andover, Massachussetts) but its focus is largely on the Latin scripts, the Deparment's collections are unique on a worldwide scale.

-The Non-Latin Type Collection is also used extensively for teaching within the MA programmes we offer: very intensely in the MA Typeface Design, but also within the MA Book Design and Information Design, where conventions of document design across the world are discussed.
+The Non-Latin Type Collection is also used extensively for teaching within the MA programmes we offer: very intensivelt in the MA Typeface design, but also within MA Book Design and Information Design, where conventions of document design across the world annd discussed.